 There has never been a worse time to be a Ghostbusters fan.

-But when Venkman said that clip in the original film, he was being sarcastic; his sing-song tone was a parody of how much stock less aware movies put in the silly destiny of their meaningless little heroes.
+When Venkman said that clip in the original film, he was being sarcastic; his sing-song tone was a parody of how much stock less aware movies put in the silly destiny of their meaningless little heroes.
 No movie heroes are really heroic, after all: someone just wrote them that way to sell movie tickets.
 Venkman knew that; he knew that the people who save the world might as well not care about it.
 Murray’s energy deflates the rising music chords that play against his statement in the original film; he contraindicates feelings of grandeur or climax because you know that he’s a sleaze who doesn’t care about the safety of the world.
 He doesn’t care enough about Ray to get worked up about using him.
 He may not even believe in ghosts!
 He’s conning his whole universe, behind and in front of the camera.
-Repeating this soundbite in the new trailer to produce the exact feelings that it was originally a parody of is the most perfect example I have ever seen of how nostalgia for a film franchise becomes so strong that eventually we allow ourselves to take pleasure from things that are literal counter-arguments of the things we used to know how to love.
+Repeating this soundbite in the new trailer to produce the exact feelings that it was originally a parody of is the most perfect example I have ever seen of how nostalgia for a film franchise becomes so strong that eventually, we allow ourselves to take pleasure from things that are literal counter-arguments of the things we used to know how to love.
 Ghostbuster: Afterlife is the ultimate anti-Ghostbusters.

 Its trailer is about a love of Ghostbusters and of the characters and the toys and the jokes and anything, anything at all, except what Ghostbusters actually means or feels like.
 It was anti-hype; it was play-pretend nihilism; it was franchise filmmaking anarchy.
 And now it’s a rousing major chord; now Venkman’s parody of how movies can manipulate our emotions has re-become the manipulation again to sell movie tickets to the old fans and their children, who are hyped for something that it is now completely impossible for them to ever understand or appreciate.
 Going back to the original, they will now mistake Venkman’s slinky joke as the battle cry it’s making fun of.
 Afterlife is not bringing Ghostbusters to a new generation.
 It is completely walling them off from it.

 Murray was the hold-out for Ghostbusters 3, the reason it was never made.
 Him playing these cameos in the new films must be understood, not as returning to a state of caring about Ghostbusters, which he never possessed, but a new low of caring.
 His voice appearing in this trailer is an ultimate statement of manipulation, of which the fans are completely unaware because of how willing they are to mistake manipulation for their own nostalgia.
-With Jurassic World or Star Wars: The Force Awakens, this was more understandable because the manipulations were done through objects whose significance remained the same in canon: a lightsaber is still a lightsaber.
+With Star Wars: The Force Awakens, this was more understandable because the manipulations were done through objects whose significance remained the same in canon: a lightsaber is still a lightsaber.
 But in the case of Ghostbusters, we are cheering the anti-Ghostbusters, the hype which it once defied.
-We’re paying people to destroy it for us, and thanking them for doing us the favor.
+We’re paying people to destroy it for us and thanking them for doing us the favor.